vime-js/vime/README.md

 * **I18n.** Internationalization is built right in.
 Easy to add, extend and change as needed.
 English is provided out of the box and more languages to come.

-* **Portable.** Since Svlete compiles down to Vanilla JS, you can use it anywhere you like.
+* **Portable.** Since Svelte compiles down to Vanilla JS, you can use it anywhere you like.
 For an even better experience we'll be building framework intergations starting with React and Vue.

 * **Lazy loading.** All players are loaded lazily as soon as they are almost in view.